 - These requirements shall not include preferences in the admissions process for applicants on the basis of any category protected by law.

 - For international students in master’s programs that do not require a GRE or GMAT, a course-by-course evaluation of the student’s official transcript must be submitted by a credential evaluation service recommended by UCF that shows a GPA equivalent from an earned degree equivalent to a U.S. bachelor’s degree.

 - In addition to the above requirements, international students must show proficiency in written and spoken English by

 - proving they are from a country where English is the only official language; or

-- establishing that a prior bachelor’s, master’s or doctoral degree was earned from an accredited college or university in the United States recognized by UCF; or
+- establishing that a prior bachelor’s, master’s or doctoral degree was earned from a regionally accredited college or university in the United States; or

 - establishing that a prior bachelor’s, master’s or doctoral degree was earned from a country where English is the only official language or a university at which English is the only official language of instruction; or

 - submitting a qualifying score on the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Qualifying scores are a TOEFL computer-based score of 220; a TOEFL internet-based score of 80 (or equivalent score on the paper-based test); or an IELTS score of 6.5.
 Specific programs may establish higher scores for qualification, and such information must be included in the Graduate Catalog and program website information for that specific program.

 Students who are non-native speakers of English (and do not have a degree from a U.S. institution) must pass the SPEAK exam administered by the UCF Center for Multilingual Multicultural Studies before they will be permitted to teach as a Graduate Teaching Associate or Graduate Teaching Assistant.